MikkelStorgaard/thesis/tableofcontents.md

     3. Talk about retrieving function types from FSharpVals

   3. Pretty-printing, compiling and invoking the resulting Futhark program in the FShark-using F# program.

+  4. Invoking FShark
+    1. Types that are usable in the invokation
-Part Three: The Futhark C# Generator
+    2. flattening F# arrays into flat arrays, and back again Part Three: The Futhark C# Generator
 6. The Futhark C# Generator
   1. Writing OpenCL-enabled C# code